Extract Operation

 Line Number Strategy

-This strategy reformats the input text with line numbers, then asks the LLM to identify relevant line ranges.
-The system extracts those specific ranges, removes line number prefixes, and eliminates duplicates.
-This works well for extracting multi-line passages or entire sections.
+Reformats the input text with line numbers, asks the LLM to identify relevant line ranges, then extracts those ranges, removes line number prefixes, and eliminates duplicates.
+Works well for multi-line passages or entire sections.

 Regex Strategy

-This strategy asks the LLM to generate regex patterns matching the desired content.
-The system applies these patterns to find matches in the original text.
-This works well for extracting structured data like dates, codes, or specific formatted information.
+Asks the LLM to generate regex patterns matching the desired content, then applies them to the original text.
+Works well for structured data like dates, codes, or specific formatted information.

 Required Parameters